 Colorado receives two primary sources of revenue related to the extraction of mineral resources in the state.
 First, the state imposes a severance tax on the production of oil, natural gas, coal, molybdenum and other precious metals.
-This revenue is divided equally between the Department of Natural Resources (DNR) and the Department of Local Affairs (DOLA).
-Money administered by the DNR is deposited in the Severance Tax Trust Fund, which includes the Perpetual Base Account and the Operational Account.
+This revenue is divided equally between the Department of Natural Resources and the Department of Local Affairs (DOLA).
 Money administered by the DOLA is deposited in the Local Government Severance Tax Fund.

-Colorado also receives a distribution of roughly 49 percent of the FML revenue (royalties, rents, and bonus payments) paid to the federal government for mineral production that occurs on federal lands within the state.
+Colorado also receives a distribution of roughly 48 percent of the FML revenue (royalties, rents, and bonus payments) paid to the federal government for mineral production that occurs on federal lands within the state.
 Under current law, bonus money received by the state is divided equally between the Local Government Permanent Fund and the Higher Education Maintenance and Reserve Fund.
-Royalties and rents are allocated to support K-12 education, water projects (through the Perpetual Base Account and the Colorado Water Conservation Board Construction Fund), and local communities impacted by the energy industry (through the Local Government Mineral Impact Fund).
-If sufficient revenue exists, state law also specifies that FML revenue be used to support capital construction projects at institutions of higher education through the Higher Education FML Revenues Fund.
+Royalties and rents are allocated to support K-12 education, water projects, and local communities impacted by the energy industry through the Local Government Mineral Impact Fund.
+If sufficient revenue exists, statute also specifies that FML revenue be used to support capital construction projects at institutions of higher education through the Higher Education FML Revenues fund.

-Over the course of the last two legislative sessions, the General Assembly has transferred \$110 million from the Perpetual Base Account of the Severance Tax Trust Fund, \$10 million from the Local Government Severance Tax Fund, and just over \$96 million in FML revenues from the cash funds noted above to the General Fund to support other programs.
-Additionally, Table 1 presents information on Governor Ritter's proposed transfer of additional money from these funds in FY 2010-11 and FY 2011-12 as part of his budget-balancing plan.
+Over the course of the last two legislative sessions, the General Assembly has transferred \$10 million from the Local Government Severance Tax Fund and just over \$96 million in FML revenues from the cash funds noted above to the General Fund to support other programs.
+Additionally, Table 1 presents information on Governor Ritter's proposed transfer of additional moneys from these funds in FY 2010-11 and FY 2011-12 as part of his budget-balancing plan.

 Table 1.
-Governor Ritter's Proposed Net Cash Fund Transfers to the General Fund (\$\\$in millions) Cash Fund FY 2010-11 FY 2011-12 Perpetual Base Acct. of Severance Tax Trust Fund \$10.0 \$15.0 Higher Ed Maintenance & Reserve Fund 2.7 \$0.0 Local Government Mineral Impact Fund 15.0 15.0 Local Government Permanent Fund 10.4 0.0 Local Government Severance Tax Fund 60.0 27.0 TOTAL \$98.1 \$57.0
+Proposed Net Cash Fund Transfers to the General Fund (\$\\$\ in \ millions) Cost Components FY 2010-11 FY 2011-12 Higher Ed Maintenance & Reserve Fund \$2.7 \$0.0 Local Government Mineral Impact Fund 15.0 15.0 Local Government Permanent Fund 10.4 0.0 Local Government Severance Tax Fund 60.0 27.0 TOTAL \$88.1 \$42.0